maticnetwork/contracts/deploy-migrations/README.md

 // Root contracts are deployed on base chain npm run truffle:migrate -- --reset --network <base_chain_network_name> --to 3

-// Contracts like plasma ERC20's are deployed on child chain aka BOR chain
+// Contracts like ChildERC20Token are deployed on child chain aka BOR chain
 // NOTE: You need to deploy or simulate BOR before running the below command npm run truffle:migrate -- --reset --network <child_chain_network_name> -f 4 --to 4